Predicted to Purchase Product: Propensity v2

 it’s the use case

-Funny thing is though – methodology doesn’t matter as it’s not the path to the answer – but the question being asked that is due for an upgrade.
+The funny thing is, though – methodology doesn’t matter as it’s not the path to the answer – but the question being asked that is due for an upgrade.

 Our use case LTV, not a transaction, not a recommendation.